Recurrent convolutional neural networks for modeling non-adiabatic dynamics of quantum-classical systems: Deep Quench Results

 The shared initial state in both cases is characterized by nearly constant diagonal elements $\rho_{ii} \sim \text{const.}$, indicating a uniform charge distribution, together with approximately uniform lattice displacements $Q$ and momenta $P$.
 As discussed above, this configuration corresponds to decoupled electron and lattice subsystems close to their respective ground states.
 Once the coupling is switched on at $g_f = 1$, energetic considerations suggest that the system tends to develop CDW order.
 Because the formation of CDW order in distant regions is largely independent, owing to the local nature of the symmetry-breaking process, the system is expected to evolve into an inhomogeneous state consisting of multiple CDW domains of opposite sign, separated by domain walls.
 Indeed, while the electron density remains relatively uniform, as indicated by the diagonal line of the density matrix, a pronounced inhomogeneous CDW state emerges at later times following the quench (see Fig.~\ref{fig:deep_visualization}), becoming visible by time-step $25\Delta t$.

-Remarkably, even for such strongly inhomogeneous space–time dynamics, the ML predictions remain in close agreement with the ground truth up to $t = 65\Delta t$ after the quench.
+Remarkably, even for such strongly inhomogeneous space-time dynamics, the ML predictions remain in close agreement with the ground truth at $40\,\Delta t$ after the beginning the prediction.
 This highlights the ability of the model to capture highly nontrivial dynamical features well beyond the initial stages of evolution.
 Nevertheless, as with any statistical learning approach, prediction errors are unavoidable.
 While such errors may remain small at short and intermediate times, their gradual accumulation is inevitable and eventually compromises the reliability of long-time forecasts.
 This limitation is clearly illustrated in Fig.~\ref{fig:deep_quench_cdw_traces}, which compares the time traces of the CDW order parameter $\Delta_\rho(t)$ from four independent exact simulations with those obtained from the PARC model.
 Importantly, this issue is not specific to the present implementation but reflects a fundamental challenge of ML-based dynamical modeling, where small stepwise inaccuracies compound over time and obscure the true asymptotic behavior of the system.

 Long-term prediction is particularly difficult in chaotic dynamical systems due to their extreme sensitivity to small variations in initial conditions.
-The post-quench dynamics of the semiclassical Holstein model exhibits such chaotic behavior, as shown in Fig.~\ref{fig:deep_quench_cdw_traces}: four independent $g_i = 0 \to g_f = 1$ quench simulations initiated with slightly different stochastic noise profiles produce markedly distinct trajectories of $\Delta_\rho(t)$ (blue curves).
+The post-quench dynamics of the semi-classical Holstein model exhibits such chaotic behavior, as shown in Fig.~\ref{fig:deep_quench_cdw_traces}: four independent $g_i = 0 \to g_f = 1$ quench simulations initiated with slightly different stochastic noise profiles produce markedly distinct trajectories of $\Delta_\rho(t)$ (blue curves).
 Beyond this hypersensitivity to initial conditions, the CDW order parameter exhibits no emergent structure or reproducible dynamical pattern.
 As a result, even a highly optimized model will begin to diverge from a ground truth trajectory over many steps.

 On the other hand, while the ML predictions drift away from the ground-truth trajectories, the predicted time traces seem to retain the same statistical characteristics, implying that our ML models could successfully capture the underlying chaotic attractor dynamics.
 To demonstrate this, we consider the autocorrelation function for the order parameters ($X = \Delta_\rho$ or $\Delta_Q$):